-- Requires a Bachelor's Degree or equivalent in forestry or a related field, and at least four years of relevant experience in the field of urban forest management.
+- Four (4) years of relevant experience in the field of urban forest management.

-- Ability to make effective presentations on controversial topics to top management and public / stakeholder groups.
+- Ability to develop and make effective presentations on controversial or complex topics internally and to public groups.

 - Ability to apply principles of logical or scientific thinking to a wide range of intellectual and practical problems associated with forestry and arboriculture.

-To preserve our treasured forest, Presidio Trust Tree Workers/Arborists, Forestry Workers, and volunteers are gradually replanting cypress, pine, eucalyptus and even redwood.
-Over the past decade, the forestry crew has planted 27 acres of young trees at 44 sites.
-In total, 3,500 trees have been planted.
-The rejuvenation is especially visible along West Pacific Boulevard near Julius Kahn Park; at the Arguello Gate, where cypress trees planted just a few years ago already rise 30 feet; along Kobbe Boulevard, where wind studies have informed how trees should be placed on the Presidio's blustery western edge; and near the World War II Memorial, where trees resistant to pine pitch canker are thriving.
+Over the past 18 years, our Tree Crew has planted 40 acres of young trees at 44 sites.
+In total, more than 5000 trees have been planted.
+The rejuvenation is especially visible along West Pacific Boulevard; at the Arguello Gate, where cypress trees planted just a few years ago already rise 30 feet; along Kobbe Boulevard, where wind studies have informed how trees should be placed on the Presidio's blustery western edge; and near the World War II Memorial, where trees resistant to pine pitch canker are thriving.
 Trees that have been felled continue to contribute to the park's vitality – they are used as compost to increase soil fertility, are milled for benches and fencing, and are immortalized through art, as seen in Andy Goldsworthy's Presidio pieces Wood Line, Spire, and Tree Fall.
-The Trust's reforestation effort has also contributed to an uptick in the bird population.
+The Trust's reforestation effort has also contributed to an increase in the bird population.
 The Trust also welcomes the public to get involved by participating in a volunteer tree care program.
 More than 1,000 volunteers have contributed more than 5,000 hours caring for young Presidio trees.